rneilson/iws-demo/README.md

 This is a demonstration web application for creating and managing feature requests for a group of clients, written in Python using Django, and implementing a RESTful JSON API backend.

 Please note that this is a work in progress, and the API is not considered stable at this time.
-A demonstration frontend is in development.
+A demonstration frontend is in consideration.

 ### API

-Please refer to API.md for API endpoint documentation.
+Please refer to `API.md` for API endpoint documentation.

 ### Requirements